turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 Sinatra is still looking for a `POST` route, not a `DELETE`.

-Sinatra knows about the workaround using the `_method` parameter, but we need to enable it.
+Sinatra knows about the workaround using the `_method` parameter, but does nothing about it by default.
+And so, we have to enable it.

 In your `app.rb` file add this line to the top of your class definition: